aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/csvdataloadoptions/_index.md

 ```

 Gets a value indicating whether the first record of CSV data contains column names.

+ **Remarks:**

 The default value is  false .

 **Returns:**
 boolean - A value indicating whether the first record of CSV data contains column names.